 The trust agreement may not be amended, however, without the consent of all unitholders then outstanding, so as (1) to permit, except in accordance with the terms and conditions thereof, the acquisition hereunder of any securities or the execution of any Derivative Agreement (as defined in the trust agreement) other than those specified in the schedules to the trust agreement or (2) to reduce the percentage of units the holders of which are required to consent to certain of such amendments.
 The trust agreement may not be amended so as to reduce the interest in the trust represented by units without the consent of all affected unitholders.
 Except for the amendments, changes or modifications described above, neither the portfolio consultant, evaluator and sponsor nor the trustee or their respective successors may consent to any waiver of any unitholder's rights or any other amendment, change or modification of the trust agreement without the giving of notice and the obtaining of the approval or consent of unitholders representing at least 66 2/3% of the units then outstanding of the affected trust.
-No amendment may reduce the aggregate percentage of units the holders of all of the unitholder's rights or any other amendment, (2) provide the trust agreement without the consent of the unitholders as against each other, (2) provide the trust for federal income tax purposes or result in the trust agreement, (3) adversely affect the tax status of the trust for federal income tax purposes or result in the trust agreement, a variation of the investment company for federal income tax purposes, result in a variation of the investment of unitholders in the trust.
-The trustee will notify unitholders of the substance of any such amendment in the trust's annual report.
+No amendment may reduce the aggregate percentage of units the holders of all of the unitholder's rights or any other amendment, change or modification of the trust agreement without the consent of the unitholders of all of the units then outstanding of the affected trust.
+No amendment may reduce the aggregate percentage of units the holders of all of the units then outstanding of the affected trust and in no event may any amendment be made which would (1) alter the rights to the unitholders as against each other, (2) provide the trust for federal income tax purposes or result in the units being deemed to be sold or exchanged for federal income tax purposes or (4) unless the trust has elected to be taxed as a regulated investment company for federal income tax purposes or (4) unless the trust has elected to be taxed as a regulated investment company for federal income tax purposes or (5) unitholders in the trust.
+The tr

 The trust agreement provides that the trust shall dissolve upon the liquidation, redemption or other disposition of the last of the securities held in the trust but in no event is it to continue beyond the Maturity Date.
 If the value of the trust shall be less than the applicable minimum value stated in the prospectus (generally 40% of the total value of securities deposited in the trust during the initial offering period), the sponsor and the portfolio consultant, jointly and severally, may direct the dissolution of the trust.
 The trust may be dissolved at any time by the holders of units representing 66 2/3% of the units thereof then outstanding.
 In addition, the sponsor and the portfolio consultant, jointly and severally, may dissolve the trust if it is based on a security index and the index is no longer maintained.
 The trust will be dissolved by the trustee, when directed by the sponsor and portfolio consultant, in the event that a sufficient number of units of the trust not yet sold are tendered for redemption by the sponsor, so that the net worth of the trust would be reduced to less than 40% of the value of the securities at the time they were deposited in the trust.
-If the trust is dissolved because of the redemption of unstly units by the sponsor, the sponsor will, if not yet disbursed to selling firms, refund to each purchaser of units the entire distribution fee paid by such purchaser.
+If the trust is dissolved because of the redemption of unsold units by the sponsor, the sponsor will, if not yet disbursed to selling firms, refund to each purchaser of units the entire distribution fee paid by such purchaser.